Your shopping cart is empty.

 When pigment-based “archival” inks became widely available in the early 2000’s print longevity vastly increased.
 It has been tested and claimed (in many cases) that 100 years or more could pass before noticeable fading will occur if the print is displayed "under normal viewing conditions".
 This is also true for my "Premium Limited Edition Art Prints.
 Their eventual longevity would be dependent upon the amount of light they are displayed in, and whether or not UV filtering framing glass or coatings are utilized.

 If you are concerned always remember that it is harsh UV light, such as direct sunlight that can produce an accelerated decline in print life expectancy.

-For a short period of time, in my early years of fine art photography, I used Kodak type C color photographic print papers.
+For a short time, in my early years of fine art photography, I used Kodak type C color photographic print papers.
 The lifetime of these early color prints on display was very disappointing.
 Sometimes as short as 10 years.
-Perhaps you are old enough to remember the lawsuit against Kodak claiming there papers provided a “Lifetime of Memories.
+Perhaps you are old enough to remember the lawsuit against Kodak claiming their papers provided a “Lifetime of Memories.

 How are your open edition prints produced?

 All of my "Open Edition Prints" are printed by my print provider.
 They are not signed.
 All inks used by my print provider are considered to be archival UV resistant pigmented inks.
-The papers, canvases, metalic aluminum sheets and substrates that they offer are all acid free and of the highest archival quality.
+The papers, canvases, metallic aluminum sheets and substrates that they offer are all acid-free and of the highest archival quality.
 Framing, matting and hanging hardware, used by my print provider, is considered to be museum quality.

 How do you print your premium limited edition art prints?

-How much time will lapse between order date and delivery?
+How much time will elapse between the order date and delivery?

 The time will vary somewhat.
 There are a few things to take into account, and it is dependent upon which type of print you purchase.